liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 ### Using the staging environment

-If you navigate back to the News and Events page you'll now notice some new items along the top of the screen.
-These will help us manage staged pages.
-You'll also notice most of your page management options have been removed, because now you can't directly edit live pages--you'll now use the staging environment to do that.
+After enabling staging (either Local Live or Remote Live) for a site, you'll notice a colored bar with some new menus just below the Dockbar when you navigate to the site.
+These new menus help us manage staged pages.
+You'll also notice that most of your page management options have been removed, because now you can't directly edit live pages.
+You now must use the staging environment to make changes.
 Click on *Staging* to view the staged area.
-Your management options are restored and you have some new options related to staging.
+Your management options are restored and you can access some new options related to staging.
+If you're following along with the Nose-ster example, navigate back to the News and Events page and click on *Staging* to get your page editing capabilities back.

 ![Figure 3.19: You can see the new bar staging adds to the top of your screen.](../../images/04-web-content-staging-live-page.png)